sebtac/MLxE/README.md

 L Process - the Learner: The core process of the Learning Agent responsible for updating model weights through a SGD based algorithm.
 It consumes the training examples prepared by Memorizer and sends updated models to Executors for generation of the next wave of the examples.

 xE Processes - the Executors: Generate new examples for training utilizing the model computed by the Learner.
 There are as many (x) executors as there are cores on the machine you are using, thus "xE" in the name of the architecture.
-This number can be reduced by 2 if the Memorizer and the Learner are implemented in their own processes.
+This number is reduced by 2 if the Memorizer and the Learner are implemented in their own processes.
 For example, this project was created using the ML6E and ML8E architectures since our machine had 8 CPU cores.

 You can execute the Learner's calculations on GPU as well but still one CPU core will be dedicated to the process handling the Learner.

 There are four sub-architectures tested.
-We are comparing their performance and make recommendation for the best performing one: the Iterative-Synchronous MLxE:
+We are comparing their performance and make recommendation for the best performing one for the A3C-Based Algorithm: the Iterative-Synchronous MLxE:

 1.)
 Iterative-Synchronous Threading Based (ISTB) - it is our benchmark implementation based on modification of a code available in the book.
 - Iterative - learning phase is performed intermittently with the example generation phase